In This Section

 Pre-Health Alumni Speak to Students about Life after USciences

-Alumni of USciences’ Pre-Health Program shared their experiences with current students during a virtual alumni event on May 8, 2020, giving advice about applying to graduate school, the transition into their graduate programs, and the impact of the coronavirus (COVID-19) pandemic.
+Alumni of USciences’ Pre-Health Professions Program shared their experiences with current students during a virtual alumni event on May 8, 2020, giving advice about applying to graduate school, the transition into their graduate programs, and the impact of the coronavirus (COVID-19) pandemic.

 Sammi Donovan BMS’19, a first-year medical student at Zucker School of Medicine at Hofstra/Northwell, credits research experience during her four years at USciences and being a teaching assistant with helping her application stand out to get into medical school.
 Donovan said the transition to medical school was like entering a whole new world.